keep-cap/learngit/readme.txt

-  git is a b c
+  git is a b c plan